 The key to making the most of your educational opportunities is advising, and it is your responsibility to seek the proper advice.
 The advising system at UC Santa Cruz is extensive, so use it to your advantage.

 The ENVS department offers a Peer Advising Program that consists of junior and senior ENVS majors who are trained to advise students on major requirements, declaration of major, academic planning, course selection and are able to answer a variety of questions related to the ENVS undergraduate program.
-Peer Advisors speak from their own experience and are an excellent resource for students trying to tailor the major to their interests and how to get the most out of their time at UCSC.
-Some peer advisors are transfer students, so they are familiar with transfer student concerns.
+Peer Advisers speak from their own experience and are an excellent resource for students trying to tailor the major to their interests and how to get the most out of their time at UCSC.
+Some peer advisers are transfer students, so they are familiar with transfer student concerns.
 Peer advisors are available during drop-in advising hours posted on this page.

 Environmental Studies faculty are the best advisers with whom to discuss your academic program, including how to prepare for graduate school and beyond.
 It is wise, however, to discuss these matters with several people.
-The faculty adviser who signs your declaration of major form should be selected based on your area of interest.
+The Faculty Advisor who signs your declaration of major form should be selected based on your area of interest.
 You are free to meet with any of the faculty for advising.
 You are expected to meet with an adviser as often as needed but at least once a year to update your study plan.
-If you are considering a senior internship or thesis, it is essential to get an early start in developing your ideas with a faculty adviser.
-Here is a bit more information in a Q & A grid from the ENVS faculty.
+If you are considering a senior internship or thesis, it is essential to get an early start in developing your ideas with a Faculty Adviser.
+Soon to be addded will be a bit more information in a Q & A grid from the ENVS faculty.

 Does BIOE 20C substitute for ENVS 24?

 Bioe 20c is intended for ENVS/BIO combined students or double majors, however Bio20c is accepted as a substitute for ENVS 24 in the single and combined majors with Economics and Earth Sciences.